Pachypanchax arnoulti

 Pachypanchax arnoulti is a species of aplocheilid killifish endemic to Madagascar.
 Its natural habitat is rivers and lakes.
 It is threatened by habitat loss and invasive species.

+Etymology

 The specific name of this fish honours the French ichthyologist and herpetologist Jacques Arnoult (1914-1995) in recognition of his contributions to the knowledge of Madagascar's fish fauna.

+Description

 It was described by Paul V. Loiselle in 2006 with the type locality given as "Swamp draining into tributary stream of Ikopa River, flowing parallel to RN-4 at Antanimbray village, 17°10'79"S, 46°50'97"E, Betsiboka River drainage, Madagascar, elevation 246 meters".